How to Rescue Someone Who’s Fallen Through the Ice

 How to Rescue Someone After the Ice Breaks

 Emergency Use Only: So what happens if none of this works?
 You have no rope or branch.
 Help is too far off.
-Time is running out and the person is out in the water away from shore.
-You have one more potential option but this is very dangerous.
-If you think you can manage it, and please only ever do this if you are confident in your own skills, you can try to rescue them yourself.
+Time is running out, and the person is in the water away from shore.
+You have one more potential option, but this is very dangerous.
+If you think you can manage it, and please only ever do this if you are confident in your skills, you can try to rescue them yourself.
 This requires you to get down on the ice.
 You don’t want to walk or kneel.
 Spread your weight as much as possible by lying down.
 Crawl to the edge and attempt to pull the person in.

 Thin Ice Hazards to Avoid

 Consider investing in some ice awls.
 These are small pieces of emergency gear that can fit in a pocket.
 They have a foam-filled plastic shaft that covers ice picks.
-Once a victim has managed to calm their breathing and get their bearings in the water, these can be very helpful in gripping the ice as they try to pull thems
+Once a victim has managed to calm their breathing and get their bearings in the water, these can be very helpful in gripping the ice as they try to pull themselves out.

 Team Up: Never hit the ice alone.
 It just makes sense to bring at least one other person, just in case.